| Department

 set forth in the Constitution of the United States, treaties, statutes, court

+decisions, and executive orders and memoranda.
 B. On April 29, 1994, a Presidential Memorandum was issued reaffirming the

 federal government's commitment to operate within a